jean-merelis/ngx-monaco-editor/projects/ngx-monaco-editor/README.md

 Harness for interacting with NgxMonacoEditor in tests.

+You may want to run your tests with fakeAsync, so you need to configure to run Monaco Editor inside NgZone.
+Then, in the last line of the test, call the `discardPeriodicTasks()` function

 Configure your test to wait for monacoLoader to complete.
 See the example below:

 ```typescript